 ENTP Best Match

-Despite the fact that this MBTI type is extroverted and therefore extremely social and outgoing, the ENTP’s perceptive nature actually makes a great match with other personality types who use Introverted Intuition as their dominant function, such as INTJs and INFJs.
+Despite the fact that this type is extroverted and therefore extremely social and outgoing, the ENTP’s perceptive nature actually makes a great match with other personality types who use Introverted Intuition as their dominant function, such as INTJs and INFJs.
 You’ll recognize these amazing partnerships quite easily – after all, “a match made in heaven” is an expression for a reason.
 The high energy levels and the unstoppable enthusiasm of the ENTP personality type pairs perfectly with the calming, laid-back nature of both the INTJ and INFJ types, which creates a nurturing balance that brings comfort to both partners.

-ENTP compatibility with other MBTI types is quite impressive, partially due to their incredible conversational skills, extensive knowledge on a vast variety of subjects, and their mastery of humor.
+ENTP compatibility with other personality types is quite impressive, partially due to their incredible conversational skills, extensive knowledge on a vast variety of subjects, and their mastery of humor.
 However, just like with the process of examining potential matches based on zodiac signs, there are many different factors that determine the quality of your relationship with an ENTP.

-In order to better picture the possible differences between the ENTP personality and another Myers-Briggs type, we must imagine differences in temperaments and consider the way that certain personality types express themselves.
+In order to better picture the possible differences between the ENTP and another personality type, we must imagine differences in temperaments and consider the way that certain personality types express themselves.
 As you know, the ENTPs are extremely energetic and often feel the need to be in the spotlight – this could be considered overwhelming to more introverted types, and could potentially be a dealbreaker.
 Other differences in personality traits could arise from incompatibility in a sense of humor, the pace of life, or even preferences on simple, day-to-day activities.

 In general, ENTPs get along better with other Intuitive types, rather than Sensing ones.
 Yes, in the end, it’s all subjective – but let’s focus on science for a bit and get into the details of ENTP compatibility with others.
-The rest of this article focuses on ENTP’s matches with all the other MBTI types.
+The rest of this article focuses on ENTP’s matches with all the other personality types.
 You’ll find out what works and what doesn’t in terms of friendship, romance, work, and other partnerships between the different personalities.

 ENTP Compatibility Chart